 Educational Discounts on Top Music Production Software

-Fall 2018: Our next course will be held weekly on Saturday’s (all day), beginning September 8th.
+-Fall 2018: Our next fall course will be held weekly on Saturday’s (all day), beginning September 8th.
 Applications are due by Sunday, August 12th.

 Interested in applying?
-Please see the next section below to download an application and begin the process.
+Please see the next section below for more details and to download an application kit.
 Early applications are always encouraged since space is limited.